 During the Albert Hall sequence, Bernard Herrmann, the regular composer for many of Hitchcock’s films, conducts (he is seen on screen in person)the choir and the orchestra performing the Storm Clouds Cantata.
 This choral piece had been written by composer Arthur Benjamin and it had been written specifically to be used in the 1934 version of this film.
 The music really sets the mood and adds a great deal to an already dramatic, suspenseful and epic sequence.
 It is one of my favourite sequences in any Hitchcock film.

 This is a very thrilling film.
 It will have you on the edge of your seat for sure.
 It’s filled with excellent performances, some memorable locations and a likeable lead couple.
 I consider this to be one of Hitchcock’s best films.
 Both James and Doris deliver performances here that rank among their best screen work in my opinion.

 Doris more than proves here what a good actress she was.
 I think it is a real shame that she ended up receiving so few serious and dramatic roles in her career.
 As much as I enjoy the fun films she made, I for one would really have liked to have seen her in more serious films like this one.

 What are your thoughts on this film?
 What do you think of Doris Day’s performance?

-If you’re after more serious performances from Doris Day, then do check out the following films: Love Me Or Leave Me.
-Storm Warning.
-Midnight Lace.
-My favourite Doris Day films are the following: Pillow Talk.
-The Man Who Knew Too Much.
-Young At Heart.
-Teacher’s Pet.
-Love Me Or Leave Me.
+If you’re after more serious performances from Doris Day, then do check out the following films – Love Me Or Leave Me, Storm Warning, Midnight Lace.
+My favourite Doris Day films are Pillow Talk, The Man Who Knew Too Much, Young At Heart, Teacher’s Pet, Love Me Or Leave Me.